mlflow/mlflow/docs/source/llms/langchain/guide/index.rst

 """""""""""""""""

 Agents in LangChain leverage language models to dynamically determine and execute a sequence of actions, contrasting with the hardcoded sequences in chains.
-To learn more about Agents and see additional examples within LangChain, you can [read the LangChain docs on Agents](https://python.langchain.com/docs/modules/agents/).
+To learn more about Agents and see additional examples within LangChain, you can `read the LangChain docs on Agents <https://python.langchain.com/docs/modules/agents/>`_.

 Key Components of Agents
 """"""""""""""""""""""""